 Recipes, Beef Recipes

-A salad (for that is what this is), has probably over the years become too narrowly perceived.
-Too often an afterthought, or side offering, leaves and dressing — tomatoes or avocados (often both) lazily slung in there.
-There is of course a place for a side salad.
+A salad (for that is what this is) has, over the years, probably become too narrowly perceived.
+Too often an afterthought or side offering, leaves and dressing, tomatoes or avocados (often both), lazily slung in.
+There is, of course, a place for a side salad.
 In fact, sometimes it is wholly necessary.
-But there is also a gaping great space for a salad to be front and centre.
-For a salad can be almost anything, boundless possibilities.
+But there is also a gaping space for a salad to be front and centre.
+A salad can be almost anything, boundless in its possibilities.

 Serves 5-6